Spagettileg/virtual-cookboox/README.md

 Python3    |http://pep8online.com              |forms.py       |Pass     |All convention errors corrected = ok

 ### Responsiveness & Rendering
 Chrome DevTools together with a selection of mobile, table and desktop devices were relied upon through the entire software development cycle.
 A key objective was to test both the rendering and responsiveness of the software application against multiple screen resolutions and web browser platforms.
-Any bugs identified were debugged in real time with special observations noted in a [testing matrix control document](https://github.com/Spagettileg/pbf-third-milestone-project/blob/master/tests/User%20Testing_3rd%20Milestone%20Project_vfinal%20draft.xlsx).
+Any bugs identified were debugged in real time with special observations noted in a [testing matrix control document](https://github.com/Spagettileg/virtual-cookboox/blob/master/tests/User%20Testing_3rd%20Milestone%20Project_vfinal%20draft.xlsx).

-The Virtual Cookbook application has been tested by students from the Slack community, together with friends and family members.
+The Virtual Cookboox application has been tested by students from the Slack community, together with friends and family members.
 Feedback on what worked well and what did not was recorded and suitable corrections to the code were keyed.

 In the final analysis, this application can be passed as fully responsive across all devices that participated in testing.